The Campus Safety Report

 Crime rates in the surrounding neighborhoods have remained stable over the past 5 years.

-Campus Safety and Security Criminal Reporting Offense Tables: these reports are distributed to our students each year.
+Campus Safety and Security Criminal Reporting Offense Tables: these reports are available to our students each year.
 See attached links:

 Since the program does not recognize, operate or sponsor off-campus facilities for student organizations, nor sponsor on or off campus student housing for RT students, the center does not monitor or record through local law enforcement agencies any crimes occurring at off campus locations of any student organization.